cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Progress:

-During this week I was tasked with installing the PlotViz software onto my laptop and building the libraries used for it in my system.
+During this week I was tasked with installing the PlotViz software and building the libraries used for it into my system.
+I also made a futuregrid account and joined the project that I am currently in.

 Problems:

+I wasn't able to fully build the libraries this week because I didn't have salsadev svn access.

 Plans:

+Next week I plan on finishing up the building process for PlotViz and begin learning how to work the software.